AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 {% endraw %}
 {% endhighlight %}

-And to bring the fng directives partial digest functionality to life, there is one change required in the JS.
+To bring the partial digest functionality to life, there is one change required in the JS.
 A property is set on one of its parent scopes:

 {% highlight js %}
     $parentScope.$stopDigestPropagation = true;